corda/corda/docs/source/cordapp-advanced-concepts.rst

 representation of the transaction inside this classloader, create the `LedgerTransaction` and then running the contract verification code in this classloader.

-Because Corda transactions can combine any states, it is possible that 2 different transaction attachments contain the same class name (they overlap).
+Corda transactions can combine any states, which makes it possible that 2 different transaction attachments contain the same class name (they overlap).
 This can happen legitimately or it can be a malicious party attempting to break the contract rules.
 Due to how Java classloaders work, this would cause ambiguity as to what code will be executed, so an attacker could attempt to exploit this and trick other nodes that a transaction that should be invalid is actually valid.
 To address this vulnerability, Corda introduces the `no-overlap` rule: